pylint-dev/pylint/doc/data/messages/p/possibly-used-before-assignment/details.rst

     if guarded():
         var = 1

-    # what if code here affects the reuslt of guarded()?
+    # what if code here affects the result of guarded()?

     if guarded():
         print(var)